-Daniel P. Troy is the current state representative for Ohio’s 23rd House District, representing the cities of Eastlake, Mentor-on-the-Lake, Richmond Heights, Wickliffe, Willoughby, Willowick, half of Mentor, the villages of Gates Mills, Mayfield, and Timberlake.
+Daniel P. Troy is the current state representative for Ohio’s 23rd House District, representing the cities of Eastlake, Mentor-on-the-Lake, Richmond Heights, Wickliffe, Willoughby, Willoughby Hills, Willowick, half of Mentor, the villages of Gates Mills, Lakeline, Mayfield, and Timberlake.

 Rep. Troy is known for reaching across the aisle to pass landmark legislation to improve the lives of Ohio’s working people and families.
 He has worked on bills that protect and preserve Ohio’s lakes, wildlife and environment, make it easier for Ohio students to graduate on time and with less debt, and grow the state’s economy by investing in communities and creating a pro-worker, pro-growth business environment.
 He is considered an expert on issues regarding budgeting and taxation, and received numerous awards for his legislative work in many subject areas.

-Rep. Troy returns to the Ohio House for a ninth term in 2023 and remains committed to working on commonsense, bipartisan solutions to expand opportunity, grow jobs and invest in Ohio’s future.
+Rep. Troy returned to the Ohio House for an eighth and ninth term by being elected in 2020 & re-elected in 2022.
+He remains committed to working on commonsense, bipartisan solutions to expand opportunity, grow jobs and invest in Ohio’s future.
 His priorities include protecting Lake Erie, building back the state’s economy, and fighting for working people, families and local communities of the 23rd House District.

 Rep. Troy was born in Cleveland and has lived in Lake County since he was eight years old.
-He is a graduate of Cleveland St. Joseph High School and The University of Dayton (B.A. in Political Science) and is a 47-year building trades union member and U.S. Army veteran.
+He is a graduate of Cleveland St. Joseph High School and The University of Dayton (B.A. in Political Science).
+He is a 50-year building trades union member, and a U.S. Army veteran.
 He has also enjoyed teaching courses on state, local and national government as a part-time faculty member at Lakeland Community College.